ruby/www.ruby-lang.org/en/news/_posts/2015-12-16-ruby-2-1-8-released.md

 Ruby 2.1.8 has been released.

-This release includes a security fix for Fiddle and DL extension.
+This release includes a security fix for the Fiddle and DL extensions.
 Please view the topic below for more details.

 * [CVE-2015-7551: Unsafe tainted string usage in Fiddle and DL](https://www.ruby-lang.org/en/news/2015/12/16/unsafe-tainted-string-usage-in-fiddle-and-dl-cve-2015-7551/)